deeplearning4j/deeplearning4j/gettingstarted.md

     java -cp target/*.jar org.deeplearning4j.*

 To make changes to the examples from the command line and run that changed file, you could, for example, tweak *MLPBackpropIrisExample* in *src/main/java/org/deeplearning4j/multilayer* and then maven-build the examples again.

+###<a name="native">Native CPU and GPU Optimizations </a>

+To make best use of your hardware see this page for CPU optimizations.

+<a href="https://deeplearning4j.org/native">Native CPU Optimization for DeepLearning4J and ND4J</a>

+To make best use of your GPU's, see this page to configure our data processing Library ND4J for GPU's.

+<a href="http://nd4j.org/gpu_native_backends.html"> GPU Native Backends for ND4J</a>

 ### <a name="next">Next Steps: IRIS Example & Building NNs</a>